ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 least four MRI contrasts per developmental stage.
 Anatomical parcellations are also available for each time point and were generated from ANTsX-based mappings of gene expression and other cell type data.
-Additionally, the P56 template was integrated with the AllenCCFv3 to further increase the practical utility of the DevCCF.
+Additionally, the P56 template was integrated with the AllenCCFv3 to further enhance the practical utility of the DevCCF.
 These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.[@Kronman:2023aa]